European Day of Early Music

 Two days ago, we heard the sad news of the death of Nikolaus Harnoncourt.
 I should therefore like to dedicate these few lines and this year’s European Day of Early Music to the memory of that great non-conformist musician, in recognition of the central role he played in the early music revival movement.

 He once wrote the following: “Art is more than just entertainment.
 It used to be a vital element of civilisation: you went into a concert hall and came out again devastated, transformed, your certainties stripped away.”
 What I most expect from the younger generation of musicians as they approach this repertoire (and all music, for that matter), is that they base their interpretations on a close examination of the cultural and historic context in which any given work was written.
 To quote Harnoncourt again, “The word ‘WHY’ should always be at the forefront of every artist’s mind.”

 This event is open to anyone who would like to organise a concert, an open rehearsal, a workshop, a conference, etc about Early Music: whether festival, concert hall, ensemble, conservatoire, musician!

 In order to be taken on the list of events of the day, please fill the following form: link.

 REMA is supported by:

-- The European Commission through the Culture Programme
+- The European Commission through the Creative Europe programme.

-- The Direction Générale de la Création Artistique of the French Culture Ministry.
+- The Direction Générale de la Création Artistique of the French Ministry for Communication and Culture.

 This project was funded with support from the European Commission.